-"StFX" shall mean St. Francis Xavier University.
+"StFX Online" shall mean the St. Francis Xavier University Centre for Open Learning and Professional Studies (formerly Continuing and Distance Education).

-"The Faculty,", shall mean the body so designated in Part II, Section 1, Article I of the By-Laws of St. Francis Xavier University.
+"The Faculty" shall mean the body so designated in the By-Laws of the University.

-"University," shall mean St. Francis Xavier University (StFX).
+"University" or "StFX" shall mean St. Francis Xavier University.

-"Vacation Year" shall refer to the period between July 1 of one calendar year to June 30 of the next.
+"Vacation Year" shall refer to the period between July 1 of one calendar year and June 30 of the next.